 Martina Todaro is an Associate in the Research-Evaluation-Learning unit at the Robert Wood Johnson Foundation.
 Read Bio

-This will be the first online learning event in a new webinar series: Highlights from the 2019 Sharing Knowledge to Build a Culture of Health Conference.
-The series will showcase select sessions from the conference, held from March 6-8, 2019 near Houston, Texas.
+This was the first online learning event in a new webinar series: Highlights from the 2019 Sharing Knowledge to Build a Culture of Health Conference.
+The series showcases select sessions from the conference, held from March 6-8, 2019 near Houston, Texas.
 The Robert Wood Johnson Foundation, in collaboration with AcademyHealth, convened a cross-sectoral community of researchers, practitioners, and thought leaders to discuss and share multidisciplinary evidence related to health and well-being.
 Now in its fourth year, the conference supports the Foundation’s vision to build a national Culture of Health, where everyone in our diverse society has a just and fair opportunity to live the healthiest life possible.

 At the conclusion of the session, participants will be able to: